algesten/str0m/README.md

 #### Can I use str0m in a media server?

-Yes! str0m excels as a server component with support for both RTP API and Sample API.
+Yes! str0m excels as a server component with support for both RTP API and Frame API.
 You can easily build that recording server or SFU you dreamt of in Rust!

 #### Can I deploy the chat example into production?